cspr-rad/kairos-spec/src/spec.typ

   ],
 )

+After submitting, the L1 smart-contracts take care of first validating the proof and updating the validiums state.

 #figure(
   image("transfer_sequence_diagram_deploy_execution.svg", width: 100%),
   caption: [
     Transfer: Execution of the Deploy on L1.
   ],
 )

+Lastly, the L2 server gets notified when the _Deploy_ was processed successfully.
+The server then commits the updated state to the database and notifies the clients.

 #figure(
   image("transfer_sequence_diagram_notify_l2.svg", width: 100%),